✨ Professional Resume Review | Get Yours Today | Certified Experts

 The good thing about this resume is that it’s more flexible.

-Also, you can go through the job posting to look for clues and know what your potential employer is looking for.
+You can also review the job posting to find clues and understand what your potential employer is looking for.

 Further Reading: Best Resume Format